 Generation six (X and Y) added the least amount of new Pokemon to the overall roster, unless you count all the mega evolutions that keep appearing.
 One of the few Pokemon that was created was an electric- and fairy-type mouse Pokemon called Dedenne.
 Outside of its Speed and Special Attack, its stats are pretty terrible.

 This Pokemon looks more like a mix between Pikachu and Raichu.
 Like Pikachu, Marill, and Pachirisu, Dedenne has the same name across the various language translations.

-Generation seven deliberately created a Pokemon that looked like Pikachu.
-This Pokemon is said to disguise itself as Pikachu, but nobody knows what it really looks like under its costume.
+Generation seven (Sun and Moon) deliberately created a Pokemon that looked like Pikachu.
+Mimikyu is said to disguise itself as Pikachu, but nobody knows what it really looks like under its costume.
 It is a Ghost- and Fairy-type Pokemon.
 Its attack, special defense, and speed stats are pretty good.
 Defense stat isn’t too bad.
 The others are below par.

 This Pokemon’s Japanese name is the same as its English name.

 What’s your favorite Pikachu clone?
 Do you have a favorite based on move sets and stats?
 What about based on design?
 Leave a comment below with your thoughts.